waxx567/copacetic-caracal/django_saas_app/NOTES.md

 Let's plan things better beforehand this time.

 My investigations lead me to believe PostgreSQL is favored by most players in the industry.

+## 2024/12/29 (1:18:58)

+### Prepare for Production Environment

+I am going to try to deploy to production.
+I am doing this because I think it is important to be able to do this quickly and easily if I'm going to be maintaining applications regularly.

+I know the app is not production ready, and I will not be changing the `SECRET KEY` and `Debug=True` in `settings.py` yet.
+I'm keeping them on because I'm testing my production environment, not pushing into production for other people to use.

+I'll be using Docker containers.